adfinis/ansible-role-users/README.md

       `authorized_keys` file above the key line.
     - `options` (string, optional, default: *unset*):<br />
       Key options string to be prepended to the key line.

+ * `users_configure_adfinis` (boolean, default: false):<br />
+   If this is set to false, anything related to the Adfinis user accounts is skipped.
+If set to true, the user accounts are created/deleted/configured according to the `users_adfinis…` variables.

  * `users_adfinis` (list, default: `[]`):<br />
    Adfinis user accounts to be set up.
 Each user will be added to the